 Creating a digital marketing RFP for your marketing strategy is one of the first steps in creating a successful campaign.
 While many do’s, and don’ts surround an RFP, it can be pretty overwhelming to start from scratch.
 If you’ve ever thought about making one, you’re aware of how difficult they can be.

 And yet, with a few minor differences, all of the proposals you get are roughly the same.
 You’ve built this company from the ground up to become a multi-million dollar entity, and now digital agencies want a piece of your pie in their clean suits and fancy shoes.
-This guide will walk you through what to include in a digital marketing RFP, how to distribute it, and how to follow up.
+This guide will walk you through what to include in an RFP, how to distribute it, and how to follow up.

 What Is A Digital Marketing RFP?